Gardening in August in The Woodlands

 When the plants become too leggy and tired, trim them back.
 Fertilize after pruning to encourage regrowth.

 LAWN: Watering continues to be important this month.
-We have had quite a lot of rain this summer, compared to many.
-But the ground can dry out quickly in August if showers don’t continue to be plentiful.
+The ground can dry out quickly in August if showers don’t continue to be plentiful.
 It is not a “good rain” unless it produces at least ½” of water.
-The turf needs a MINIMUM of 1” of water per week.
+The turf grass generally needs a MINIMUM of 1” of water per week.
 (Flower beds might need to be watered more frequently.)

 A good way to measure the amount of water your lawn is getting is to set out pans or cups throughout the yard, and allow the irrigation system to run through a full cycle.
 Every area of the turf must receive an adequate amount of water –between ½ and 1 inch.
 Usually, two or three times per week is sufficient – providing a total of at least 1 inch per week.